TK-07/portfolio_tk/README.txt

-My Website created using basic HTML/CSS and JS
+This is My portfolio Website created using basic HTML/CSS and JS.